moliver28/research-handbook/content/handbook/people-group/paid-time-off.md

 1. As of 2022-05-01, we've created a Flexible PTO policy to better outline communication expectations for team members and managers.
 This means that:
     - Our move to a Flexible PTO policy means that as long as you have coordinated with your manager about your planned time off and made a coverage plan, you are free to take PTO.
 There continues to be no set limit per year on the amount of PTO a team member can take.
-    - You are required to coordinate with your manager about your planned PTO at least twice as many days in advance as the total number of days that you plan to take off.
-For example, if you plan to take 3 days off, you are required to coordinate with your manager a minimum of 6 business days before.
+    - You are required to coordinate with your manager about your planned PTO at least as many weeks in advance as the total number of days that you plan to take off.
+For example, if you plan to take 3 days off, you are required to coordinate with your manager a minimum of 3 weeks before.
 Please inform your manager of your PTO plans as soon as possible to allow for appropriate planning.
     - Once you have discussed with your manager, please coordinate with your team before taking time off, especially during popular or official holidays, so that we can ensure business continuity.
 We want to ensure we have adequate coverage and avoid situations where all/most of the team is taking time off at the same time.
 Some departments have specific windows during the quarter where the team's presence is critical to accomplishing key results.
 Check out your departments' handbook page for more information if applicable.
     - What we care about are your results, not how long you work, but we require managers to ensure that appropriate coverage is in place for their team.
 This requires managers to assess all PTO against team deliverables.
     - Note that your manager is required to ensure that your PTO does not impact business results disproportionately and as such may request that you modify your dates when necessary.